MSCI-245-342/hw-small-potatoes/hw-instructions.md

 To escape from psql, enter `\q`.

 # Part 1.
 Model making

+If you haven't done it recently, now is a good time to commit your repo and push to GitHub.
+This gives you a backup in case of disaster.

 Let's have a simple entity model for movies: title, rating (G, PG, PG-13, R, etc.), description, and a release date.